spkane/vscode-training-tweaks/README.md

 # training-tweaks README

-This is a very simple readme that sets a few user settings at startup which we can't preset, but would like to alter the defaults without recompiling the server.
+This is a very simple Visual Studio Code extension that sets a few user settings at startup which we can't preset in [open-vscodeserver](https://github.com/gitpod-io/openvscode-server) without recompiling the server.

 ## Features